Valentina Tereshkova: Personal life

-Valentina married cosmonaut Andriyan Nikolayev on 3 November 1963 at the Moscow Wedding Palace with Khrushchev presiding at the wedding party together with top government and space programme leaders.
+Tereshkova married cosmonaut Andriyan Nikolayev on 3 November 1963 at the Moscow Wedding Palace with Khrushchev presiding at the wedding party together with top government and space programme leaders.
 The marriage was encouraged by the Soviet space authorities as a "fairy-tale message to the country".
 General Kamanin, head of the space programme, described it as "probably useful for politics and science".
 On 8 June 1964, nearly one year after her space flight, she gave birth to their daughter Elena Andrianovna Nikolaeva-Tereshkova, the first person whose parents had both travelled into space.

 Later in their marriage, the couple grew apart and refused to even stand next to each other in photographs.
 Tereshkova told the biographer Antonella Kerr that the marriage ended in 1977; she and Nikolayev divorced in 1982 and Tereshkova married Yuli Shaposhnikov, a surgeon she had met during her medical examinations to re-qualify as a cosmonaut.
 (Note: (French & Burgess 2009), states that she married Shaposhnikov in 1979.)
 They remained married until Shaposhnikov's death in 1999.